Can I Use Solar Panels Without Battery Storage? (And Is It Worth It?)

 Related: How Long Can Solar Battery Power a House During an Outage?

 The environmental impact of mining and disposing of battery materials does increase the footprint of solar, but it does not outweigh the massive carbon savings compared to using grid electricity from fossil fuels.
-The lowest-impact option remains grid-tied solar without batteries, unless backup power or time-shifting is critical.
+The lowest-impact option remains grid-tied solar without batteries, unless backup power or self-consumption is critical.

 Based on data from the National Renewable Energy Lab and the International Energy Agency, the lifecycle emissions of solar-only systems are 20-40 grams of CO2 per kilowatt-hour of electricity produced.
 Adding battery storage increases that figure to 50-100 g CO2/kWh.